wisetime-io/wisetime-connector-java/README.md

 }
 ```

-The connector will launch a web server at port 8080.
-The server implements the [Posted Time Webhook](https://wisetime.io/docs/connect/posted-time-webhook/) that WiseTime will call whenever a user posts time to the team.
+The connector will launch a web server at port 8080 by default.
+The server implements the [Posted Time Webhook] (https://wisetime.io/docs/connect/posted-time-webhook/) that WiseTime will call whenever a user posts time to the team.

 ## Sample Project